No matter what size business you’re running, it’s a good idea to include a blog…

 Content Marketing Stats & Facts:

 Content marketing is the exact opposite of conventional marketing.
-It’s created from the perspective of the client’s needs.
+It’s created from the perspective of the client’s needs and can position you for credibility and authority.
 As a result, it is a far more effective way of starting a dialogue.

 We have worked hard to put together a unique infographic that tells you what worked in terms of content marketing in 2019.
 Let the facts guide you to your own conclusions.